-When you finalise your roles at the organisational level, you then have to think about the roles that your staff can play at the individual level.
+When you finalise your roles at the organisational level, you have then to think about the roles that your staff can play at the individual level.
 Remember that different staff members can play different roles.
 You have to be able to give appropriate roles to appropriate staff members.
 The following tips will help you to determine organisational as well as individual roles as you begin your advocacy approach.

-Expert informant: Particularly in the mountain regions, it has been noticed that a knowledge gap between policy makers and the people affected is the main problem.
-The policy makers do have raw information but they do not have independently analysed information.
-Another reality is that most of the policy makers reside in the plains, and policies are often formulated using the opinions/experiences of these individuals.
+Expert informant: Particularly in the mountain regions, it has been noticed that the main problem is the knowledge gap between policy makers and the people affected.
+The policy makers have raw information but they do not have independently analysed information.
+Another reality is that most of the policy makers reside in the plains, and policies are often formulated using the opinions/ experiences of these individuals.
 In this situation, organisations like yours can play the role of expert informant.
-This is very low risk role and can be played without much upheaval.
+This is a very low risk role and can be played without much upheaval.
 Many organisations - particularly international organisations - use the term 'technical assistant' for this kind of role.
 This is actually an advocacy role in terms of policy change.
 One successful example from Nepal is that many international agencies, including ICIMOD, have played this role to promote community forestry since 1970.

 Honest broker: In many areas, the term 'broker' does not have good connotations.
 Depending upon what is acceptable to those you work with, you can change the term to 'mediator', 'negotiator', etc. The reality, however, is that the person (s) who are playing the advocacy role should be able to work as the link or middleperson between the affected people and policy makers.
-The prime condition here is the adjective, 'honest', which must be evident in all aspects of interactions and negotiation.
+The prime condition here is the adjective 'honest', which must be evident in all aspects of interactions and negotiation.
 This is the main difference between general brokers and brokers as advocates.
 A people-centred advocate would also make sure that the 'power' that gradually begins to accrue while playing this role does not remain with the individual advocate but is gradually transferred to the affected people themselves so that they can speak for themselves.
 But until such time as this is possible, an honest broker is needed.

 Capacity builder: In the mountain regions, many people know that the rights of the poor are denied.
 Some of them also know how to claim their rights but they do not have the resources (human, financial, time) to do so.
 In such situations, organisations like yours can support such groups in filling these gaps.
-In other cases, people do not even know the provisions in existing laws that could be used to their own benefit.
-In this case your organisations can raise awareness.
-However, it must be noted that not every kind of capacity building programme is necessarily advocacy.
-Only capacity building efforts which keep a conscious relationship with the goal of policy influence can be considered part of the advocacy initiative.
+In other cases, people do not even know the provisions in existing laws that could be used